sebaxakerhtc/sd-webui-demofusion/README.md

 ## Usage:
 Just use your favorite resolutions with random or custom seed, and when you like the image you see, change Scale factor, Additional settings (if you need) and click Generate button.
 Wait for the result.
-That's it!
+That's it!<br />
 !!!
 Stride is at half of a real value when using SD1.5 base !!!

 To do: